rust-gamedev/rust-gamedev.github.io/content/news/022/index.md

 ![rustcraft-img](rustcraft.png)

 [Rustcraft][rustcraft] by [@dskart]
-is Rustcraft a simple Minecraft engine written in rust using wgpu.
+is a simple Minecraft engine written in Rust using wgpu.

 [rustcraft]: https://github.com/dskart/rustcraft